jasonjurotich/JJ-GAS/SET UP VIM.md

 ctrl f next page.
 ctrl b previous page.

+(Many of these I have remapped, please see the changes in the .vimrc file above)

 IN NON-EDIT MODE
 :Vex vertical file browswer
-    I have this mapped to shift W
+(I have this mapped to shift W)

 ctrl h will switch back and forth from the editor

-shift ZZ to close the file browser
+shift ZZ to close the file browser (or any open buffer)

 :vs path/to/file.txt to open a file directly

 TERMINAL